 At this year’s Rome Startup Week, a notable panel titled “The State of Funding in Southern Europe” drew attention from entrepreneurs, investors, and industry experts alike.
 The panel, moderated by Vittorio Verardi—freelance consultant and president of the Needs Startup Association—delved deep into the current state of funding and valuation trends across Southern Europe.

-Featuring commentary from Daniel Fallopa, founder and CEO of Equidam, alongside Francesca Catalano from BizPlace and Ilaria Fava, co-founder and CEO of B-yond Venture, the discussion shed light on important developments shaping the funding landscape.
+Featuring commentary from Daniel Faloppa, founder and CEO of Equidam, alongside Francesca Catalano from BizPlace and Ilaria Fava, co-founder and CEO of B-yond Venture, the discussion shed light on important developments shaping the funding landscape.

 The Panelists